2015 Pinot Noir Reserve

 We are hopeful that 2015 is equally as good as the spectacular 2012 and 2014 vintages, and early signs indicate just that, with the wines showing moderate alcohols, balanced acids and great concentration.

 Our winemaking team considers barrels from all of our estate plantings to make the Reserve our very best Pinot Noir.
-In 2014, the final blend included two barrels each from Mount Richmond, Five Mountain, Clay Court and our original Elk Cove Estate Vineyard in addition to our most favorite whole-cluster barrel from our newest vineyard site, Goodrich.

 We only a make a Reserve in exceptional years, selecting less than 1% of our Pinot Noir to make the best wine we can imagine, balancing diverse components from our best vineyard blocks.

 “In 2015 our best barrels were from four vineyard sites – including a barrel from our newest vineyard, Goodrich which added about 10% whole-cluster.
 We think of this as a true reserve meaning we pick the finest 9 barrels in the cellar from our top single vineyard sites.
 This wine saw 56% new oak of only extra-tight grain light toasts from top Burgundian cooperages.” – Winemaker/Owner Adam Campbell